Foreign-Study-4-Nepali/universities/README.md

 Q: How to add new college/university?

-> To add new college, first create file and add it within respective directory inside `colleges`  directory.
+> To add new college, first create file (name pattern: `<2-digit-country-code>-<college-name>.md`) and add it within respective directory inside `colleges`  directory.
-  - Name of the file should be on lower case word with underscore as word separator. (eg. arizona_state_university.md).
+  - Name of the file should be on lower case word with underscore as word separator. (eg. us_arizona_state_university.md).
   - Then add college name on the  `<*>-college-list.md` file. where * is respective directory name within colleges.

 Q: Know more about application?

-> Go to the applications directory and see whether your question has answer or not.
+> Go to the applications [directory](applications/README.md) and see whether your question has answer there or not.
 If not then create issues.

+Q: Can I add copyright material?

+> nope. but you can share a link to download those file.
+Also avoid uploading large (approx. 25 mb) files.

+Q: What is the future plan?

+> We are thinking about managing all information on the systematic manner and then help student to write sop, cv (by reviewing it) and guide on application process.

+Q: I don't know how to use git. can I contribute?

+> for now create a issue and add all the information you want to add.
+In future, we are planning to make google form to take those information.

+# How to contribute?

+  1. first create issue on this repo.
+  2. then clone this repo and fixed it and create pull request. (try to follow the general pattern)
+  3. update any review feedback.